 Rudakov travelled to the 1972 UEFA European Championship as the reigning Soviet Union Player of the Year.
 Although born in Moscow, the goalkeeper played virtually his entire career at FC Dynamo Kyiv, winning six Soviet league titles and two domestic cups, conceding just 205 goals in 297 matches.
 An unused squad member for the 1970 FIFA World Cup, Rudakov was the established first choice by 1972 and enhanced his growing reputation in Belgium, notably with a brilliant late penalty save in the semi-final against Hungary.
 It preserved the Soviet Union's 1-0 lead and took them through to the final where they succumbed 3-0 to West Germany.

 DF: Revaz Dzodzuashvili (Soviet Union)

 The dependable Dzodzuashvili made a name for himself internationally with fine showings at the 1970 FIFA World Cup in Mexico and the 1972 UEFA European Championship, where he helped the team to a runners-up spot.
 An accomplished full-back, he also won a bronze medal with the USSR at the Munich Olympics a few months after the 1972 European finals.
 Dzodzuashvili was a proud Georgian and stalwart for FC Dinamo Tbilisi, whom he later coached.
 He also took charge of the national teams of Georgia, in a joint role with David Kipiani, and Latvia, and guided newly formed FC Olimpi Rustavi to the 2006/07 Georgian title.

 DF: Franz Beckenbauer (West Germany)

-One of the greatest players in the history of the game, Beckenbauer confirmed his presence on the international stage when he captained West Germany to their first UEFA European Championship title.
+One of the all-time greats, Beckenbauer confirmed his presence on the international stage when he captained West Germany to their first UEFA European Championship title.
 Commanding matters from his new role of sweeper, his team dominated in 1972, and two years later they added a FIFA World Cup on home soil.
-In addition to his international successes, Beckenbauer also led hometown club FC Bayern München to a hat-trick of victories in the European Champion Clubs' Cup (1974-76) and was twice European Footballer of the Year, in 1972 and 1976.
-The affable Bavarian went on to prosper as West Germany's national coach, winning the 1990 World Cup.
+Beckenbauer led hometown club FC Bayern München to a hat-trick of victories in the European Champion Clubs' Cup (1974-76) and was twice European Footballer of the Year, in 1972 and 1976.
+The affable Bavarian went on to prosper as West Germany coach, winning the 1990 World Cup.